umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_contacts.md

  );
 $contactApi->subtractPoints($contactId, $pointDelta, $data);
 ```
-Subtract lead points
+Subtract contact points

 #### HTTP Request

-To subtract points to a contact and return a 404 if the lead is not found:
+To subtract points from a contact and return a 404 if the contact is not found:

-`PATCH /contacts/ID/points/minus/POINTS`
+`POST /contacts/ID/points/minus/POINTS`

 ** Data Parameters (optional) **

 Name|Description
 ----|-----------
 eventname|Name of the event